satyyr/satyyr/README.md

 hi my name is erik I am eighteen years old my prnouns r he him I use slurs I can reclaim and I come from Brazil.
-I am very manly and also I am biromantic  Hit me up (LADIES ONly)
+I am very manly and also I am biromantic  DO NOT hit me up (i have a hgirlfriend and she beats me)

 excuse All the bullshit I am a Very uncomfortable person to have around